 When to start planning for change

-In the first phase of our change work — Uncover — we dig into the who, what, when, where, how, and — most importantly — why of the change.
+In the first phase of our change work, we dig into the who, what, when, where, how, and — most importantly — why of the change.
 We identify actions, barriers, stakeholders, goals, and milestones.
 We determine if we have adequate resources in place to support the change and if proposed changes align with the organization’s vision and values.
 We also explore who might resist the change (which is a completely normal and valid response to change), why, and how we can support them.
-We peel back the layers of the onion to lay out all of the info we might need for the next phase — Create.
+We peel back the layers of the onion to lay out all of the info we might need for the next phase — designing the strategy.

-And, if the organization we’re working with doesn’t have an enthusiastic change culture, it’s best to start as early as possible so we can restore before.
+And, if the organization we’re working with doesn’t have an enthusiastic change culture, it’s best to start as early as possible so we can create a restorative environment before we even begin.

 How can you possibly restore before an organizational change has even happened?